CoreyJness/GrantFundingDataPipeline/README.md

 -- Merges all state tabs into one Master tab.
 --Drops the first two rows from each imported sheet (headers).
 --Adds a column labeling each row with its state.
-- The pivot table summarizing total grant funding by state was created manually using Google Sheets' built-in pivot table tool, and is saved in the Pivot tab.
+- The pivot table summarizing total grant funding by state was created manually using Google Sheets' built-in pivot table tool, and is saved in the GFS Pivot tab.

 ## 📊 Analysis